 Aranjuez

-This town is home to the Royal Palace of Aranjuez (and its remarkable vast gardens), one of the Spanish monarchs’ favorite residences, dating back to the 16th-18th centuries.
+This town is home to the Royal Palace of Aranjuez (and its remarkable vast gardens), one of the Spanish monarchs’ favorite residences and a famous Spanish landmark, dating back to the 16th-18th centuries.
 It is also reachable by Madrid’s suburban train (Cercanias).

 El Escorial and the Valley of the Fallen